 Backups belong on storage with restricted access and defined retention, not on the same disk as the database.

-A restore test proves the backup contains everything needed to recover, including roles, permissions, and extension dependencies.
+A restore test proves the backup contains the roles, permissions, extensions, and data needed for recovery.